gmuliere/GIS_opt_model/README.md

 - Compile the "Data_02.xlsx" file with your yearly data.
 - Run the model.py file.
 ### note
 A pre-compiled version of the input file, Data_02.xlsx, is provided as an example and for testing the model.
-The geographical data included referss to the Italian regions of Piemonte and Lombardia.
+The dataset is the result of analyses conducted by Politecnico di Milano.